expo/expo/docs/pages/workflow/already-used-react-native.md

 - If you've ever had to go through the trouble of upgrading a module or installing something like `react-native-maps`, you'll appreciate when things _just work_.

-Managed Expo projects also offer OTA (Over The Air) updates and a push notification service.
+Managed Expo projects also offer updates and a push notification service.

-- If you've ever been in a situation where you find a spelling mistake in your app and have to wait for Apple to approve a change, you'll appreciate OTA updates - these changes will appear as soon as you run `expo publish`!
+- If you've ever been in a situation where you find a spelling mistake in your app and have to wait for Apple to approve a change, you'll appreciate updates - these changes will appear as soon as you run `expo publish`!
 You aren't limited to text either, this applies to assets like images and configuration updates too!

 There's no need to re-build or redeploy your app to the App and Play store.
 It's like [Code Push](https://microsoft.github.io/code-push/) if you've used that before.
 There are a few limitations, however.
 [Read about those here](../workflow/publishing.md#limitations).